irxum/irxum.sample.work/main.md

 I carried out some solar tracking quantitative analysis in Python using the pvlib package.

 [Residential Solar Rate Analysis](https://irxum.github.io/irxum.sample.work/Residential_Solar_Demand_Rate_Analysis.ipynb)
-This is a sample rate analysis on a hypothetical residence with a solar plus storage system.
+This is a Jupyter Notebook with a sample rate analysis on a hypothetical residence with a solar plus storage system subject to SRP tariffs.

 ## Data Visualizations